Master of Arts

 Overview

 This program prepares professionals for working in the growing language industry as it relates to a variety of fields—foreign affairs, media, business, law, and especially healthcare delivery.
 The current lack of interpreters and translators has led the U.S. Department of Labor to project an 18 percent increase in employment over the next decade.
 The program in interpreting and translation studies will not only help meet this demand, but also responds to Wake Forest’s “Pro Humanitate” motto, as its graduates will serve underprivileged communities while at the same time contributing to the quality of mainstream healthcare delivery and demonstrating the strong connections between liberal arts education and public service.
-The program offers four Master of Arts tracks: Intercultural Services in Healthcare; Teaching of Interpreting; Interpreting and Translation Studies, Spanish-English and Chinese-English.
-The degree can be earned through an intense two-semester course of study.
-The program admits students on a full-time basis only.
+The program offers two Master of Arts tracks: Teaching of Interpreting and Interpreting and Translation Studies.
+The Interpreting and Translation Studies program offers two language tracks: Chinese-English and Spanish-English.
+The Chinese-English track is a full-time, in-person program requiring a minimum of 36 credit hours, designed to be completed over the course of two academic years.
+The Spanish-English track offers two modalities: a 30-credit, profession-oriented option and a 36-credit, research- and profession-oriented option.
+This degree can be completed in as little as two intensive semesters.
+The Spanish track offers greater flexibility, with full-time, part-time, and online options available.

 For students who are not able or ready to commit to earning a Master of Arts degree, but who would like to focus on an area of interest, the program also offers three Graduate Certificates and one postgraduate Certificate in specialized areas.
 Pairing various certificates provides a comprehensive package for students to reach their career goals in a more flexible, customized manner.